 The Mariachi Ghost team will be expanded to include: 8 musicians, 8 dancers, four singers, along with a make-up artist, designers and technicians who will work under the guidance of Jorge to develop and produce RencorVivo.

-Prismatic will be hosting a production development workshop during the 2017 festival.
-There will be a workshop presentation of Rencor Vivo on September 20th at the Bus Stop Theatre in Halifax.
+Prismatic hosted a production development workshop and presentation during the 2017 festival.
 Work on the production will continue through 2017 and 2018.
 Rencor Vivo will debut at Prismatic 2018.

 Signal Theatre – New Theatre for Young Audiences Project